mahuntington/css-notes/8. Flex Boxes/FLEX.md

 	- higher numbers come last
 1. flex-grow: <number>;
 	- This defines the ability for a flex item to grow if necessary.
 It accepts a unitless value that serves as a proportion.
 It dictates what amount of the available space inside the flex container the item should take up.
 	- If all items have flex-grow set to 1, the remaining space in the container will be distributed equally to all children.
-If one of the children a value of 2, the remaining space would take up twice as much space as the others (or it will try to, at least).
+If one of the children has a value of 2, it would take up twice as much remaining space as the others (or it will try to, at least).
 1. flex-basis: <length> | auto;
-	- can specify the width of an element before it is resized use flex-grow/shrink
+	- can specify the width of an element before it is resized using flex-grow/shrink
 	- if all elements have flex-basis set to 0 and flex-grow set to the same value, all elements will be the same width
 1. flex-shrink: <number>;
 	- defines the ability of an item to shrink